 You will also determine the bare minimum features and functionalities your application requires to meet that goal or purpose.

-If necessary, your instructor will provide feedback on your project idea and scope before capstone week.
+If necessary, your instructor will provide feedback on your project idea and scope before the independent capstone course section.

 As you begin developing your project, focus only on the MVP features you identified in your proposal.

 Once that functionality is present, commit and push to main.
 The development process isn't over, but at this point you have a functioning version ready to go.
 Additional features should be developed on their own branches and only pushed to main when you confirm they're 100% functional and pass all tests.